Geocodio/docs/source.html.md

 Batch geocoding requests are performed by making a `POST` request to the *geocode* endpoint, suppliying a `JSON` array or `JSON` object in the body with any key of your choosing.

 <aside class="warning">
-You can batch geocode up to 10,000 addresses at the time.
-Geocoding 10,000 addresses takes about 600 seconds, so please make sure to adjust your timeout value accordingly.
+You can process up to 10,000 lookups at the time.
+Field appends count as lookups, so geocoding 5,000 addresses with the `census` field append would be a total of 10,000 lookups.
+Geocoding 10,000 lookups takes about 600 seconds, so please make sure to adjust your timeout value accordingly.
 </aside>

 ### HTTP Request